What Every Homeowner Should Know

 The septic tank is the key element of a septic system.
-It’s basically a small scale sewage treatment system for areas that lack connection to government controlled main sewage pipes.
-Septic tanks require preventative maintenance periodically to maintain efficiency.
-Having your tank pumped out once every 2 to 4 years, depending upon the number of people in your home, is recommended.
+It’s basically a small scale sewage treatment system for areas that lack connection to locally controlled main sewage pipes.

-Mound Systems, sometimes referred to as an Elevated Drain Field, are alternatives to traditional Septic System Drain Fields.
-Mound Systems are engineered drain fields that are used in areas where septic systems may be more prone to failure due to extremely permeable or in permeable soils.
 Mound systems include a septic tank, a dosing chamber, and a mound.
-Waste that comes from the home is sent into the septic tank where the solid fraction settles down into the bottom of the tank.
-Waste water is then sent into a second tank, called a dosing chamber, where the water is distributed into the mound at a metered rate.
+Waste that comes from the home is sent into the septic tank where the solids settle at the bottom.
+Waste water goes into a second tank, called a dosing chamber, where the water is distributed into the mound at a metered rate.
 The mound is made up of layers at different depths.

 Lift stations are designed to move waste water from a lower elevation to a higher elevation.
 The key elements in a lift station are a well, or wet well, equipped with screen or grading to remove course materials, motors, a power supply, a pump and piping, valves, equipment control with an alarm system, odor control and a ventilation system.